Drinking. It relaxes us, gives us space and causes us to expand into more amicable, compassionate human beings.

 You can, in fact, enjoy a glass or two of alcohol and the occasional indulgence and still reach your fitness goals.
-I will not go so far to say that drinking and fitness are mutually compatible, but there are ways—any number of ways, ultimately—you can make them work.
+I will not go so far as to say that drinking and fitness are mutually compatible, but there are ways—any number of ways, ultimately—you can make them work.

-Consumption for health, if we look to the epidemiological evidence, is 5-7 drinks a week.
+Consumption for health, if we look at the epidemiological evidence, is 5-7 drinks a week.
 That is fair and probably true, but for weight loss, the numbers go in a different and downward direction: 3-4 drinks restricted to 1-2 nights a week, preferably.
 Any more than that, and you run the risk of too many calories.

 2. Don’t: mix carbs and alcohol.

-Alcohol in all its forms inhibits the fat burning processes, and all incoming carbohydrates, if not summarily burned off, are prone to be stored as fat.
+Alcohol in all its forms inhibits the fat-burning processes, and all incoming carbohydrates, if not summarily burned off, are prone to be stored as fat.

 In other words, the best food to eat with your wine is still cheese.
 Cheese or meat, but not bread.

-Fats and proteins do not play upon blood sugar in the same mischievous way that even complex carbohydrates do, so it is better in all matters of sociable drinking to refrain from grains, starchy vegetables and anything regarded as dessert.
+Fats and proteins do not play upon blood sugar in the same mischievous way that even complex carbohydrates do, so it is better in all matters of sociable drinking to refrain from grains, starchy vegetables, and anything regarded as dessert.

 Better still, if you can entertain a carb fast prior to any drinking alcohol, do so.
 My rule, generally speaking, is no more than 100 grams of carbs a day.
 On days I am drinking, I drop it to 50.